ChengchengWu5/PortfolioProject_EVHubLocationAnalysis_PowerBI-QGIS/README.md

   existing number of EV charging devices, fixed costs to build the hub, expected charging costs and sales,
 	and additional income streams.
 - Apart from the native visuals in Power BI such as the line chart, the column chart, and the ArcGIS visual, QGIS is used to visualize England by region, the tourist attractions, main roads, and motorways.
-Based on the analyses, one tourist attraction and one motorway are recommended for the CEO to make the final decision.
+- Based on the analyses,one tourist attraction and one motorway are recommended for the CEO to make the final decision.